mlewelling/UsaaCodingChallengeOfficial/README.md

     Send the Postman response from problem 1 as the body of a POST request to the problem 2 endpoint.
 This will give you the byte code in the service layer for an encrypted image.
 You will need to use an XOR decryption algorithm to decrypt the image file and return the decrypted bytes.
-The byte to decrypt with is 1.
+The XOR encryption uses the value 1 to encrypt the image.

     Input Text:
     Response from problem 1